-PRINCIPLE 4 - Taking informed and transparent decisions which are subject to effective scrutiny and managing risk

-Merseyside Fire & Rescue Authority Commits itself to How the Authority will do this Responsible Committee/Officers Develop and maintain an effective scrutiny function which encourages constructive challenge and enhances the Authority's performance overall and that of any organisation for which it is responsible The Fire and Rescue Authority is not required to have a Scrutiny Committee as it does not operate with an Executive.
-Scrutiny is provided during all decision making processes; for example, all draft committee reports are examined by the Executive Leadership Team before submission to Committee (Including the chief finance officer and monitoring officer).
+PRINCIPLE 4 - Taking informed and transparent decisions which are subject to effective scrutiny and managing risk Merseyside Fire & Rescue Authority Commits itself to - Develop and maintain an effective scrutiny function which encourages constructive challenge and enhances the Authority's performance overall and that of any organisation for which it is responsible The Fire and Rescue Authority is not required to have a Scrutiny Committee as it does not operate with an Executive.
+However the Authority has established four scrutiny panels to mirror its main committees that can scrutinise decisions and review service performance.
+All draft committee reports are examined by the Strategic Management Group before submission to Committee.
 Agendas and reports are sent to all Members and Representative Bodies, who are all invited to attend every Committee meeting and offer challenge during the decision making process.
-The Management Board is also open to all Members.
+The Leadership Board is also open to all Members.
 It considers forthcoming issues prior to Committee and Authority meetings and agendas and papers are sent to all Members.
 The Authority appoints a Member with responsibility for answering questions in each of the constituent district councils on the discharge of the Authority's functions and each district council is able to replace its appointed Members if it so wishes.
-Authority/Executive Leadership Team/Performance and Audit Committee/All Members
+Authority/ Strategic Management Group/ Leadership Board/ Scrutiny Panels/ All Members

-Leaders of constituent district councils and representative bodies are invited to Members' Strategy Days to consider matters such as Authority budget options.
-2 Develop and maintain open and effective mechanisms for documenting evidence for decisions and recording the criteria, rationale and considerations on which decisions are based Minutes record the decisions taken.
+Leaders of constituent district councils and representative bodies are invited to Members' Strategy Days to consider matters such as Authority budget 2 Develop and maintain open and effective mechanisms for documenting evidence for decisions and recording the criteria, rationale and considerations on which decisions are based options.
+Minutes record the decisions taken.
 Reports contain all the supporting evidence and unless Exempt are available via the website.
 Meetings are recorded and the recordings are available on request following any meeting (excluding exempt items).
 Full written reasons for decisions are provided in appropriate cases such as disciplinary or pension matters.
 Monitoring Officer/Democratic Services 3 Put in place arrangements to safeguard members and employees against conflicts of interest and put in place appropriate processes to ensure that they continue to operate in practice The Members' and Officers' Codes of Conduct address theses issues.
 The Monitoring Officer and Standards Committee monitors these in practice.
 Declarations of Members' interests are a standard item at the commencement of committee meetings.
 Reminders to staff regarding disclosure are issued from time to time.
-Monitoring Officer/Standards Committee 4 Develop and maintain an effective audit committee (or equivalent) which is independent of the executive and scrutiny functions or make other appropriate arrangements for the discharge of the functions of such a committee The Performance and Audit Committee performs the role of Audit Committee.
-The reference to Executive and Scrutiny functions is not relevant in this Authority.
-Performance and Audit Committee/Executive Director of Resources 5 Ensure that effective, transparent and accessible arrangements are in place for dealing with complaints The Complaints Procedure and Confidential Reporting Procedure are agreed, available via the website and publicised to staff, Members and contractors.
+Monitoring Officer/Standards Committee 4 Develop and maintain an effective audit committee (or equivalent) which is independent of the executive and scrutiny functions or make other appropriate arrangements for the discharge of the functions of such a committee The Audit & VFM Scrutiny Panel performs the role of Audit Committee.
+Audit & VFM Scrutiny Panel Committee/Deputy Chief Executive 5 Ensure that effective, transparent and accessible arrangements are in place for dealing with complaints The Complaints Procedure and Confidential Reporting Procedure are agreed, available via the website and publicised to staff, Members and contractors.
 Monitoring Officer